Craving a sweet pumpkin snack? Try this no bake Pumpkin Chocolate Chip Cookie Dough Dip – perfect for fall, Halloween, and Thanksgiving.

 - In a small saucepan, melt the butter.
 Whisk in brown sugar until it dissolves and starts to bubble.
 Remove from the heat and whisk in vanilla.
 Set aside.

-- In a large bowl, cream together the cream cheese and sugar until smooth.
-Beat in the melted butter mixture until smooth.
-Beat in the pumpkin, cinnamon, clove, and salt until smooth.
+- In a large bowl, cream together the cream cheese and sugar until smooth then beat in the melted butter mixture.
+Beat in the pumpkin, cinnamon, nutmeg, ginger, salt, and clove, and salt.
 Stir in the chocolate chips.
 Serve with graham crackers or gingersnaps.

 Source: Adapted from How Sweet It Is